mcdenoising/AdvMCDenoise/README.md

 # data
+**data** dir can be downloaded from [googledrive](https://www.google.com)

-This directory provides some sample data on Tungsten scenes.
+This directory provides sample data from some scenes on Tungsten scenes.
 This directory also provides the utility scripts to do data processing, for example, to process EXR files, Tungsten data pre-processing ect..

 # runscripts
-json files for training/testing
+**script** dir contains json files for training/testing

-* Attention!!!
-Change the settings in json files to include your own data path and project root Specifically, remember to change the "dataroot_NOISY" "dataroot_GT" "root" "val_root" to your paths*
+**Attention!!!
+Change the settings in json files to include your own data path and project root Specifically, remember to change the "dataroot_NOISY" "dataroot_GT" "root" "val_root" to your paths**

 ## to run